canSAS-org/1dwg/1dwg/branches/v1.1/doc/source/binding-python.rst

 Python
 ================

-Specific support for the cansas1d/1.1 data standard in Python (http://danse.us/trac/sans) is being developed by NIST/NCNR (http://www.ncnr.nist.gov) as part of their contribution to the
+Specific support for the cansas1d:1.1 data standard in Python (http://danse.us/trac/sans) is being developed by NIST/NCNR (http://www.ncnr.nist.gov) as part of their contribution to the
 DANSE project (http://wiki.cacr.caltech.edu/danse).

-Here are some extremeley terse instructions (circa 2008) to get you started on a UNIX or Linux system:
+Here are some extremely terse instructions (circa 2008) to get you started on a UNIX or Linux system:

 .. code-block:: guess
 	:linenos: